syncfusion-content/asp.netmvc-docs/aspnetmvc/Tile/HowTo.md

 ---
 layout: post
-title: How to - Tab control for Syncfusion ASP.NET MVC
+title: How to - Tile control for Syncfusion ASP.NET MVC
-description: How To Section in tab control for Syncfusion ASP.NET MVC
+description: How To Section in Tile control for Syncfusion ASP.NET MVC
-platform: js
+platform: ejmvc
-control: Tab
+control: Tile
 documentation: ug
 ---